 Ever since she was a kid, Caitlin has felt at home around animals.
 Starting at the age of eight, she discovered her love for animals while assisting her mom with her work at the MEOW Foundation.
 Not soon after, Caitlin adopted her first cat, Loki, and is on her way to becoming a foster fail by adopting her foster dog, Karen.
 Caitlin is an advocate for animal rights and supports anti-breed specific legislation or BSL.

 Caitlin started as a volunteer at Healthy Paws Forward Veterinary Hospital and was ecstatic to join the team soon after.
 She is currently enrolled in the veterinary program at the University of Calgary.

 Caitlin enjoys spending her free time volunteering at Megan’s Rescue Efforts Society and going for walks with her foster dog.
 She also loves to spend hours in the gym, reading, playing guitar, and trying to keep her many plants alive.

 Kiran discovered her passion for animals as a young child growing up in Calgary, where she'd often come across injured wildlife near her home.
 Summers mainly consisted of rescuing these animals and assisting in rehabilitation.
 When she isn't at the clinic or volunteering she can be found spending time with her eight-year-old Siberian Husky or curling up with a great book.

 Her love and dedication to animal welfare drove her to pursue a degree in Zoology at the University of Calgary.
 Her passion for helping animals and meeting new people made the veterinary industry a perfect match.
-Kiran has been a part of the Healthy Paws Forward Vet team since its inception and helps make our clinic a warm and welcoming place.
+Kiran has been a part of the Healthy Paws Forward Vet team since its inception and helps make our hospital a warm and welcoming place.